matloff/rectools/README.md

 and we wish to predict how users would rate other items.
 Example applications are:

-* Moviegoers rate films (rhe "Hello World" of recsys).
+* Moviegoers rate films (the "Hello World" of recsys).

 * Link prediction in graphs (where will the next new edge be created?).